Account sharing

-Account sharing, also known as credential sharing is the process of sharing login information with multiple users to access online accounts or services.
-This can include sharing informations like E-mail addresses, usernames and passwords for social media accounts, subscription services, gaming platforms or other online services.
+Account sharing, also known as credential sharing, is the process of sharing login information with multiple users to access online accounts or services.
+This can include sharing information like e-mail addresses, usernames and passwords for social media accounts, subscription services, gaming platforms or other online services.

 Reasons for account sharing

 Account sharing is a common practice, especially among younger users who may not have the financial resources to pay for multiple accounts or subscriptions.
 It is also commonly used among families or groups of friends who want to access a shared account or service.
 Another reason could be to gain special features that depends on a single account like special items in a game account.

+People may also share passwords with their significant others as a symbol of affection or absolute trust.